|

 store, but as long as it's hygienic, who cares.
 Focus on the important

-things: make sure you get enough sleep, eat properly, keep things clean,
+things: make sure you get enough sleep, eat properly (important note: a CKD carer's

-hang on to your job if you have any.
+hang on to your job if you have one and care for your family.
 Anything else is a bonus.

 Your cat may not act exactly the same, which you may find scary at first,